Teplitsa/TeploBot/readme.txt

 * `/start` Greeting on the dialogue start
 * `/help` Provide the help text for user
 * `/s` Provide search results as list of posts' link
+* `/post` Submit article to WP site
+* `/sub` Subscribe to notifications about new posts (or any other content types)
+* `/unsub` Unsubscribe from notifications about new posts (or any other content types)

 Admins could add up to 5 custom commands that send list or posts or CPTs to chats.
 Developers could alter the commands logic through `gwptb_supported_commnds_list` filter (details published at [GitHub wiki](https://github.com/Teplitsa/TeploBot)).

+Set "Active subscriptions" option to activate subscriptions to notifications.

 Commands should be defined in chat with [@BotFather](https://telegram.me/botfather) to be accepted by plugin: use `/setcommands` command and follow the instructions.